szl0144/starter-academic/content/publication/example/index.md

 publication: In *Auburn.edu*
 publication_short: In * *

 abstract: A variation packets delay which is also called packet jitter causes packet loss and delay.
+When jitter happens to stream video, users suffer an annoying freezes which results in user unpleasant.

 # Summary.
 An optional shortened abstract.
 summary: